An analysis of what changes will be needed for the Government to achieve its target of ending child poverty by 2020.

 This research has shown that child poverty is unlikely to fall to anywhere close to target levels with existing policies.
 A further boost in tax credits and benefits by 2010, which would in fact be smaller in scale than the large increases previously provided by the present Government, could succeed in halving child poverty by that date.
 However, far larger hikes would be needed to reach the target for 2020.
 A more realistic scenario is that substantial increases in benefits and tax credits are combined with other measures to improve parents' incomes.
 Many of the parents of 2020 are still at school today, and a decisive effort to improve educational outcomes for disadvantaged groups, narrowing the gap with other groups, could help improve opportunities in tomorrow's labour market.
 At the same time, the Government needs to renew efforts to improve women's pay and access to childcare, which can also help future parents to thrive in the labour market.
 The scale of the long-term challenge, demonstrated in this study, shows that no single approach will be enough to meet it.
 Only by "firing on all cylinders" can this historic mission be achieved.

 About the project

 The Joseph Rowntree Foundation brought together a range of experts to discuss the requirements for meeting Government targets.
 They produced papers on a wide range of social and economic factors related to child poverty and on how these relate to government policy.
-Key papers can be downloaded from our child poverty website.

 Modelling work carried out at the Institute for Fiscal Studies by Mike Brewer and James Browne, working with Holly Sutherland from the University of Essex, used microsimulation to project future levels of child poverty and public costs under different policy scenarios.
 Six feedback events held in London, Sheffield, Liverpool, Glasgow, Belfast and Cardiff tested the responses of people experiencing poverty and those working with them to the JRF analysis.